JanSKowalski/Stuyvesant_PTC/README.md

 ### Mr. Dyrland-Weaver, Mr. Konstantinovich, and Mr. Brown Mykolyk

-Thank you for the improvements suggested, the advice, and the support provided.
+Thank you for the improvements suggested, the advice given, and the support provided.

 ---